jjmschofield/serverless-lambda-scratch/README.md

 This project sets out to explore a Serverless application stack for use as learning and reference in other projects.

 ## Project Objectives
-* A full "backend" application capable of mobile and browser clients
+* A full "backend" application of supporting both mobile and browser clients
 * Interaction with application will be by HTTP requests
 * GraphQL (in preference to REST) will be used to request and mutate data
 * Interactions will be authorised